TwinkleguptaCLS/DSA--GeeksForGeeks/README.md

 + Dynamic Programming
 + Backtracking
 + Graph (Advanced)
-+ Trie
++ Tree
 + Segment-Tree
 + Disjoint set

-All the problems solutions are provided here ,click on desired option to jump on that folder directly
+All the problems solutions are provided here , click on desired option to jump on that folder directly **leave a star** :star2: